Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 “This isn't your typical high school-type of class,” Romano says.
 “With the summer courses, we want students to get out there and have some fun.”

-The Ignite program is an ideal summer choice for students who are interested in the industries covered or who want to get a head start on their technician education.
+The Ignite program is an ideal summer choice for students who are interested in automotive technology schools, the industries covered, or who want to get a head start on their technician education.

 The program gives students the ability to practice Science, Technology, Engineering and Math (STEM) skills in supportive and exciting surroundings.